aronl096/Final_Project_Networks/README.md

 The second phase of packet examination eschews packet filters altogether, introducing an authentic layer of ambiance through the melodious backdrop of real-world noise.
 This auditory tapestry echoes the experience of YouTube melodies playing subtly in the background.
 The core objective in this phase is to assess the influence of real-world noise on the accuracy of packet analysis.

-## Visual Depictions
+## Plots

 Housed within the `res` section are a diverse array of graphical representations, each providing profound insights into the intricate process of packet analysis:

-- **Temporal Patterns vs. Packet Size**: These graphical representations cast a spotlight on the complex interplay between time and packet size, revealing underlying patterns and tendencies.
+- **Functions of Time vs. Packet Size**: These graphical representations cast a spotlight on the complex interplay between time and packet size, revealing underlying patterns and tendencies.
 - **Graphs of Probability Density Function (PDF)**: PDF graphs artistically capture the essence of the probability distribution of packet sizes.
 A total of eight graphical masterpieces are meticulously generated, addressing both filtered and unfiltered packets.
 - **Complementary Cumulative Distribution Function (CCDF) Graphs**: The CCDF graphs serve as visual orchestrations depicting the complementary cumulative distribution function of packet sizes.
 These graphs exclusively address the four packets that have undergone the meticulous filtration process.

-## Participation
+## Running instructions

 Your contributions to this endeavor are both valued and cherished!
 To contribute, we humbly request your adherence to the following guidelines: